Experimentation / CRO

 You can now list all of the experiment ideas and JDIs underneath the strategies and put together a plan for website optimization.

 Note: Make sure that all of your tactics are prioritized.
 Ideas that are derived from opinions have a lesser chance of success.
-Read more about prioritization here.
+Learn how to prioritize your test ideas.

 How many goal tree maps should you have?